 Storing pupil data

-We hold pupil data held on his/her educational record until he/she reaches 25 years or for the duration directed by law.
+We hold pupil data held on his/her educational record for 25 years after leaving school or for the duration directed by law.
 After this point the data will be anonymised in line with best practices and used only for statistical and research purposes or erased entirely.

 With permission or request, personal data will be stored for students who become a member of the Old Davideans’ Association (ODA).
 This will include; name, address, Telephone number, email address.
 Information will be accessible by the Headmaster and Headmaster’s secretary for the purpose of informing parents and students of the ODA.
 Personal information is not shared with the ODA.
 Refer to the ODA data privacy policy for details on how they collect and transfer data.